-- (a) Provided that a day shift worker shall have his/her meal break not later than between the hours of 12.00 mid-day to 2.00 p.m. - (b) Provided agreement may be reached between the parties to allow for special circumstances. - (I) Payment for overtime - (i) For work performed by a shift worker outside the ordinary hours of his/her shift (8 hours, or up to 10 hours in accordance with subclauses 16(c) or 16(d), or 12 hours for shifts in maternity in accordance with clause 38), double time the ordinary rate of pay shall be paid.
+- (a) Provided that a day shift worker shall have his/her meal break not later than between the hours of 12.00 mid-day to 2.00 p.m. - (b) Provided agreement may be reached between the parties to allow for special circumstances.

+(I) Payment for overtime

+- (i) For work performed by a shift worker outside the ordinary hours of his/her shift (8 hours, or up to 10 hours in accordance with subclauses 31(c) or 31(d), double time the ordinary rate of pay shall be paid.
 But such payment shall not apply to those cases where arrangements have been made between the Employees themselves, or in cases due to rotation of shifts. - (ii) Provided always that in cases where the Employer has been given less than four hours' notice that an Employee rostered to relieve an afternoon or night shift worker, will not attend to do so at the proper time, such unrelieved shift worker shall be paid, for the extra time worked, at the rate of double time the ordinary rate of pay. - (iii) In all other cases the unrelieved shift worker shall be paid at the rate of double time the ordinary rate of pay until relieved.